dexterm/blog-django-rest-oauth2/README.md

 ### Verify phpMyAdmin
 ```
 phpMyAdmin service is configured on port 8001
-In your browser open url http://localhost:8001
+Point your browser to http://localhost:8001
 The username and password is stored in file services/mysql/.env
 ```
 ### Verify pgMyAdmin
 pgMyAdmin service is configured on port 8002
 ```
-In your browser open url http://localhost:8002
+Point your browser to http://localhost:8002
 The username and password is stored in file services/pgsql/.env
 ```

 ### Verify django is running
 Django is configured to run on port 8000, nginx routes the request via port 80
 ```
-In your browser open url http://localhost
+Point your browser to http://localhost
 ```
 You should be presented with the Django welcome page "The install worked successfully!
 Congratulations!"